hfiref0x/KDU/README.md

 Depending on command KDU will either work as TDL or modify kernel mode process objects (EPROCESS).

-When in -map mode KDU will use 3rd party signed driver from SysInternals Process Explorer and hijack it by placing a small loader shell-code inside it IRP_MJ_DEVICE_CONTROL/IRP_MJ_CREATE/IRP_MJ_CLOSE handler.
+When in -map mode KDU will use 3rd party signed driver from SysInternals Process Explorer and hijack it by placing a small loader shellcode inside it IRP_MJ_DEVICE_CONTROL/IRP_MJ_CREATE/IRP_MJ_CLOSE handler.
 This is done by overwriting physical memory where Process Explorer dispatch handler located and triggering it by calling driver IRP_MJ_CREATE handler (CreateFile call).
-Next shell-code will map input driver as code buffer to kernel mode and run it with current IRQL be PASSIVE_LEVEL.
+Next shellcode will map input driver as code buffer to kernel mode and run it with current IRQL be PASSIVE_LEVEL.
 After that hijacked Process Explorer driver will be unloaded together with vulnerable provider driver.
 This entire idea comes from malicious software of the middle of 200x known as rootkits.

 # Build